Margaret Wix Primary School

 LEARNING POWERS AND VALUES

-Every Monday afternoon in assembly the children are introduced to our JIGSAW skill of the week which is emedded within our PSHCE lessons.
+Every Monday afternoon in assembly the children are introduced to our JIGSAW skill of the week which is embedded within our PSHE lessons and the winner is spotted by the children.

 PROGRESSION OF SKILLS